esp8266/Arduino/readme.txt

 Added support for analog inputs 6 and 7 and pwm on pins 5 and 6 on the on the ATmega168 used in the Arduino Mini (extra analog inputs not available in DIP ATmega168s).
+You now select the baud rate for the serial monitor from within the editor status bar when the serial monitor is running instead of from the Tools menu.
+Pressing enter within the serial monitor edit box no longer appends a newline to the message sent to the board.

 0005 - 2006.09.26